KennethanCeyer/OKR/README.md

 ### Key Results

-- Key 1: Open source contribution through PR at least `1` a week
+- Key 1: Selected as a contributor for `1` GSoC project
-- Key 2: `2` new open source projects in progress
+- Key 2: Achieve `500` GitHub stars
-- Key 3: Participate in `3` or more open source support events
+- Key 3: Selected as a presenter at `1` conference with open source material

 ---